fred-ai-security/ai-security-assurance-labs/llm-operations/llm-operations-handbook-governance.md

 Governance ensures that every model follows a structured review process and meets organizational safety, privacy, and legal requirements.

+Final deployment authority may rest with a centralized AI governance or risk committee depending on organizational structure.

 ---

 ## 3. Required Documentation for Every Model